At the first sign of a winter illness, even if it’s just a cough or cold, get advice from your pharmacist, before it gets more serious.

 And make sure they get any prescription medicines before the Christmas holidays start and if bad weather is forecast.

-If they need help over the holiday period when the GP practice or pharmacy is closed, call NHS 111 and speak to a call adviser who will be able to direct you to a local service that is open.
+If they need help over the holiday period when the GP practice or pharmacy is closed or they’re not sure what to do, NHS 111 can help.
+The service is available online at 111.nhs.uk and also by phone.
+By answering questions about their health problem they will be told what to do and where to go.
 You can also find information at nhs.uk

 Make sure you get your flu jab.

 - Keep your home at 18°C (65°F) or higher if you can.

 - Take advantage of financial schemes and discounts to help you pay for heating.

 - Visit your local pharmacist as soon as you start to feel unwell with the symptoms of a respiratory winter illness.

 - Look out for other people who may need a bit of extra help over the winter.